Table of Contents

 • Prepare Vegan Taco Meat according to recipe (best if walnuts are soaked overnight.
 Yet in a pinch, you can "flash soak").

-• Top with lettuce, followed by the taco meat, black beans, avocado, tomatoes, corn, olives, and green onions.
+• Top with tortilla chips, followed by the taco meat, black beans, avocado, tomatoes, corn, olives, and green onions.

 Notes